Paris firefighter on desperate battle to save Notre Dame

 But nothing, he said, came close to this.

-“It’s Notre Dame, it’s a totally different thing,” he said as he stood beside the red truck.
+“It’s Notre Dame, it’s a totally different thing,” he said as he stood beside his red truck.

 Throughout the city, Parisians and visitors expressed a common sense of grief and disbelief that Notre Dame, which embodies so much of French identity, history and culture, could be left in such a state.
 The building's charred scaffolding stood out like a scar against the sky.

-He said his team’s role was to send water down hoses thick as a man's thigh across an adjoining bridge between Île Saint-Louis and the smoldering cathedral.
+The fireman said his team’s role was to send water down thick hoses across an adjoining bridge between Île Saint-Louis and the smoldering cathedral.

 “It’s my colleagues — they’ve done everything they can to save what was inside,” he said, declining any personal credit.